adjtomo/pyatoa/docs/discovery.rst

 Synthetic Waveforms
 ~~~~~~~~~~~~~~~~~~~

-Synthetic waveforms can be discovered via local path, corresponding to a
+Synthetic waveforms can be discovered via local path given a specific event ID.
-given event ID.
+The default filenaming structure is meant to match synthetics output by
+SPECFEM2D/3D/3D_GLOBE.

 .. code:: python